hilton/hilton.github.com/blog/_posts/2021-01-05-zero-bug-policy.md

 3. Don’t keep low-priority bugs unfixed for ‘later’.

 Anything else encourages releasing unfinished work and success theatre.
-Keeping bugs for ‘later’ also leads to double-handling, such as reprioritising to _even lower_, rescheduling to _even later_, and reproducing buggy behaviour.
+Keeping bugs for ‘later’ also leads to double-handling, such as (repeatedly) reprioritising to _even lower_, rescheduling to _even later_, and reproducing buggy behaviour.

 A zero-bug policy has an unexpected consequence at the start: you have to discard all bug reports that you won’t resolve before resuming other work.